Vienna’s Coffeehouse Culture: Going Local vs Playing Tourist

 While slow travellers, especially long-term backpackers and round-the-world trippers, will allow themselves that sort of downtime, those on shorter holidays and city breaks often don’t, which is a shame.
 Because it’s spaces like cafés, squares, parks, pubs, beaches, bars, and even malls, that give foreigners unique insights into local cultures.

 Fortunately for visitors to Vienna, where there is a strong coffeehouse culture, the city’s historic cafés have long been identified as must-do sights.
-All of the guidebooks feature top ten lists of traditional coffeehouses, while if you google ‘Vienna’s best coffeehouses’ or ‘Guide to Vienna Coffeehouses’, you’ll find plenty of lists of the so-called best cafés on nearly every travel site and publication around the world.
+All of the guidebooks feature top ten lists of traditional coffeehouses, while if you google ‘Vienna’s best coffeehouses’ or ‘Guide to Vienna Coffeehouses’ or ‘Vienna’s Coffeehouse Culture’, you’ll find plenty of lists of the so-called best cafés on nearly every travel site and publication around the world.

 As much as I love to see people going-slow guilt-free, I have to admit that this also makes me a bit sad.
 Because kicking back in a café should be something you do in between sights.